alanjameschapman/fruity-fun/README.md

 This code increments the Incorrect Answers tally, in the same way that the Correct Answers tally is incremented.
 The site was then re-deployed and the error was resolved.

 During project resubmission, the input fields were updated to include a stepper for better User Experience.
-This also limited the possibility of invalid inputs.
+This effectively eliminates the possibility of invalid inputs.

 ## Credits